Onset of CN Emission in 3I/ATLAS: Evidence for Strong Carbon-Chain Depletion: Observations

 \subsection{Instrumental setups}

-The 2.4\,m observations were obtained with the Ohio State Multi-Object Spectrograph (OSMOS; \citealt{2011PASP..123..187M}).
+The 2.4\,m observations were obtained with the Ohio State Multi-Object Spectrograph (OSMOS; \citealt{2011PASP..123..187M, 2010SPIE.7735E..4LS}).
 OSMOS was used with the MDM4K CCD detector, which has a plate scale of 0\farcs273 per pixel.
 To reduce the readout time (to $\sim$30\,s), only a 4k$\times$1k subsection of the chip was read out, providing a field of view of $\sim$17\arcmin.
 The CCD quantum efficiency peaks at 90\% near 600\,nm and remains above 60\% across 300–850\,nm.

-For the OSMOS spectroscopy we employed the triple-prism configuration, which provides broad wavelength coverage ($\sim$3500–10,000\,\AA) at the expense of low resolution.
-In this setup the spectral resolution is $\lambda/\Delta\lambda \sim 400$ in the blue and $\sim 60$ in the red.
+For the OSMOS spectroscopy we employed the triple-prism configuration, which provides broad wavelength coverage ($\sim$3500-10,000\,\AA) at the expense of low resolution.
+In this setup the spectral resolution varies strongly with wavelength (see Figure 4 from \citealt{2011PASP..123..187M}), from $\lambda/\Delta\lambda \sim 400$ in the blue ($\Delta\lambda\sim10$ \AA\ at 4000 \AA) to $\sim 60$ in the red ($\Delta\lambda\sim100$ \AA\ at 8000 \AA).
 Because of the limited resolution, internal arc lamps were not suitable for wavelength calibration; instead, we calibrated the dispersion solution using the spectrum of a well-characterized planetary nebula.
-All spectroscopic observations were obtained with the 1\farcs4 slit.
+All spectroscopic observations were obtained in the long-slit mode, using a 1\farcs4-wide slit.

 Simultaneous photometry with the 1.3\,m telescope was obtained using the Templeton imager, a 1024$\times$1024 CCD camera.
 Observations were carried out with SDSS $g$ and $r$ filters and the standard Johnson $U$ filter.